tytydraco/yessleep/out/Someone_Somewhere_Went_to_Sleep_and_Dreamed_Us_All_Alive.md

 I'm in my hospital room at this moment.
 It's like a nightmare in here.
 People mutilated, shrieking, everywhere the cry of the wounded.
 The ambulance plowed right through a crowd, they told me.

+(In this world right now yes in this very world right now there exists a being from outside the dream that is our shared mind the oneness the brahma that we call consciousness and when this critter critter critter crawls crawling through the crag the clayey clay of creation and at long last it finds a seam it will nay it must unseam that seam and split the world wide open yes an apocalypse a cosmic abortion the beginning of when it all ends)

 But all of this is true, and a time is coming when the great dream of us is unspooled from the center, unwound from time.
-And the true nature of our terrible reality--unceasing entropy--will be revealed to all.
+And the true nature of our terrible reality--unceasing entropy--will be revealed to everyone.

+Yes, I will survive.
 As for my shredded ankles, there was no major loss of blood.
 Which the doctors, the good doctors, agreed was completely impossible.

 But that's the point, I assured them.
 This is just the first of the signs, that what's real is no longer real.

+As with all doctors, in any field, their worldview prevented them from seeing what was right in front of them.
+They told me I am in shock, that it's normal to be in shock after that kind of trauma.
+In the chaos and confusion, my miracle is already overlooked.

+This is predictable.

 L*&** claims this is my attempt to "spread my delusion to arbitrary unconsenting victims", but if you are all victims, so am I.